PEtab-dev/PEtab/doc/documentation_data_format.md

 - A measurement file to fit the model to [TSV]

-- A "condition" file specifying model inputs and condition-specific parameters [TSV]
+- A condition file specifying model inputs and condition-specific parameters [TSV]

+- A parameter file specifying optimization parameters and related information [TSV]

 The following sections will describe the minimum requirements of those components in the core standard, which should provide all information for